simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 # SCREENS

-hledger-ui shows several different screens, described below.
-It shows the "Balance sheet accounts" screen to start with, except in the following situations:

-- If no asset/liability/equity accounts can be detected, or if an account query has been given on the command line, it starts in the "All accounts" screen.

-- If a starting screen is specified with --menu/--all/--bs/--is/--register on the command line, it starts in that screen.
+At startup, hledger-ui shows a menu screen by default.
+From here you can navigate to other screens using the cursor keys:
+`UP`/`DOWN` to select, `RIGHT` to move to the selected screen, `LEFT` to return to the previous screen.

-From any screen you can press `LEFT` or `ESC` to navigate back to the top level "Menu" screen.
+Or you can use `ESC` to return directly to the top menu screen.

+You can also use a command line flag to specific a different startup screen (`--cs`, `--bs`, `--is`, `--all`, or `--register=ACCT`).

 ## Menu

-The top-most screen.
+This is the top-most screen.
-From here you can navigate to three accounts screens:
+From here you can navigate to several screens listing accounts of various types.

-## All accounts

-This screen shows all accounts (possibly filtered by a query), and their end balances on the date shown in the title bar (or their balance changes in the period shown in the title bar, toggleable with `H`).
-It is like the `hledger balance` command.
+Note some of these may not show anything until you have configured [account types](/hledger.html#account-types).

 ## Cash accounts

-This screen shows "cash" (ie, liquid asset) accounts (like `hledger balancesheet type:c`), if these can be detected (see [account types](/hledger.html#account-types)).
+This screen shows "cash" (ie, liquid asset) accounts (like `hledger balancesheet type:c`).
-It always shows end balances.
+It always shows balances (historical ending balances on the date shown in the title line).

 ## Balance sheet accounts

 This screen shows asset, liability and equity accounts (like `hledger balancesheetequity`).
-It always shows end balances.
+It always shows balances.

 ## Income statement accounts

 This screen shows revenue and expense accounts (like `hledger incomestatement`).
-It always shows balance changes.
+It always shows changes (balance changes in the period shown in the title line).

-All of these accounts screens work in much the same way:

-They show accounts which have been posted to by transactions, as well as accounts which have been declared with an [account directive](#account) (except for empty parent accounts).

-If you specify a query on the command line or with `/` in the app, they show just the matched accounts, and the balances from matched transactions.

-hledger-ui shows accounts with zero balances by default (unlike command-line hledger).
-To hide these, press `z` to toggle nonzero mode.

-Account names are shown as a flat list by default; press `t` to toggle tree mode.
-In list mode, account balances are exclusive of subaccounts, except where subaccounts are hidden by a depth limit (see below).
-In tree mode, all account balances are inclusive of subaccounts.

-To see less detail, press a number key, `1` to `9`, to set a depth limit.
-Or use `-` to decrease and `+`/`=` to increase the depth limit.
-`0` shows even less detail, collapsing all accounts to a single total.
-To remove the depth limit, set it higher than the maximum account depth, or press `ESCAPE`.

-`H` toggles between showing historical balances or period balances (on the "All accounts" screen).
-Historical balances (the default) are ending balances at the end of the report period, taking into account all transactions before that date (filtered by the filter query if any), including transactions before the start of the report period.
-In other words, historical balances are what you would see on a bank statement for that account (unless disturbed by a filter query).
-Period balances ignore transactions before the report start date, so they show the change in balance during the report period.
-They are more useful eg when viewing a time log.

-`U` toggles filtering by [unmarked status](hledger.html#status), including or excluding unmarked postings in the balances.
-Similarly, `P` toggles pending postings, and `C` toggles cleared postings.
-(By default, balances include all postings;
-if you activate one or two status filters, only those postings are included;
-and if you activate all three, the filter is removed.)

-`R` toggles real mode, in which [virtual postings](hledger.html#virtual-postings) are ignored.

-Press `RIGHT` to view an account's register screen, Or, `LEFT` to see the menu screen.
+## All accounts

+This screen shows all accounts in your journal (unless filtered by a query; like `hledger balance`).
+It shows balances by default; you can toggle showing changes with the `H` key.

 ## Register

-This screen shows the transactions affecting a particular account, like a check register.
+This screen shows the transactions affecting a particular account.
-Each line represents one transaction and shows:
+Each line represents one transaction, and shows:

 - the other account(s) involved, in abbreviated form.
   (If there are both real and virtual postings, it